jaisidhsingh/jaisidhsingh.github.io/_news/announcement_1.md

 inline: true
 related_posts: false
 ---
-Presented our work on hypernetworks for efficient multi-modal stitching at EMNLP 2025 in Suzhou, China.
+Presented our work on hypernetworks for efficient multi-modal stitching at EMNLP 2025.